wp-plugins/wp-toolbar-removal/readme.txt

 Tested up to: 3.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-disable and remove toolbar and admin bar on wordpress for all users and subscribers frontend backend code free mem completely with new unified coding!
+disable and remove wordpress toolbar and admin bar for all users and subscribers frontend backend code free mem completely with new unified coding !
 == Description ==
-disable and remove toolbar and admin bar on wordpress for all users and subscribers frontend backend code free mem completely with new unified coding!
+disable and remove wordpress toolbar and admin bar for all users and subscribers frontend backend code free mem completely with new unified coding !

 Disable and Remove ToolBar and Admin Bar Code on WordPress 3.1+ to 3.6+ Frontend and Backend, Completely, for Minimal Memory Load, and DashBoard Speedup, with New Unified Coding Approach!
 Also Hide: Frontend 28px and Bump CB, Backend 28px, Node, Admin Menu Shaddow Effect, Pointer ToolTips, User Personal Options Settings, without loosing Logout and Network MultiSite functionality!
 The configuration of this Plugin is Automattic!
+The first and only Plugin (for now) that really work on WordPress 3.1+ to 3.6+

 Rules:

 1. Compatible with: WordPress, bbPress, Buddypress.
-1. Unified Coding to run with WordPress 3.1+ to 3.6+ or later
+1. Unified Coding to run with WordPress 3.1+ to 3.6+ or later.
-1. Ready to Single and Network Multisite Environment
+1. Ready to Single and Network Multisite Environment.
-1. All in One Disabler and Remover: 28px, Bump CB, Node, Shaddow, Pointer, Profile, Code.
+1. All in One Disabler Remover 28px, Bump CB, Node, Shaddow, Pointer, Profile, Code.
 1. The configuration of this plugin is Automattic!
-1. Compatible with Shared, Dedicated, Cloud and VPS Hosting
+1. Compatible with Shared, Dedicated, Cloud and VPS Hosting.
-1. Run on Hosting with high and low resources
+1. Run on Hosting with high and low resources.
 1. Work under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) or later License.
 1. Implement [GNU style](http://www.gnu.org/prep/standards/standards.html) coding standard indentation.
 1. Meet detailed [Plugin Guidelines](http://wordpress.org/plugins/about/guidelines/) quality requirements.